The Big Con (video game): Nominations

-The Big Con received a honorable mention for the Excellence in Narrative award at the Independent Games Festival.
+The Big Con received an honorable mention for the Excellence in Narrative award at the Independent Games Festival.
 At the Canadian Game Awards, the game was nominated for Best Indie Game and Best Score/Soundtrack.
-The game received a nomination for Best Audio for an Indie Game at the 2022 Game Audio Network Guild Awards, and received a honorable mention at the A MAZE.
+The game received a nomination for Best Audio for an Indie Game at the 2022 Game Audio Network Guild Awards, and received an honorable mention at the A MAZE.
 Awards.